A little more about me

 - The Cheese Monkeys by Chip Kidd.
 A college kid’s first year at design school.
 Only novel I’ve literally LOLed at while reading, and also finished in one sitting.

 - Don’t Be Such a Scientist by Randy Olson.
 Scientist-turned-filmmaker on why science has such a hard time connecting with the public.
-Or, how not to be a boring, condescending know-it-all asshole.
+Or, how not to be a boring, condescending know-it-all asshole, in science or otherwise.

 - The Economist ads.
 Smarty ads for smarty pants.
 An ad copy masterclass.